SE4 Legal Framework

 • 1.1.1 Business objectives have been articulated.

-• 1.1.2 Legal objectives have been: 1) articulated; and 2) mapped to one or more business objectives.
+• 1.1.2 Legal objectives have been defined and explicitly mapped to one or more business objectives.

 • 1.2 Prioritization: